[Image Descriptions: Feature of an inner page of Town Is By The Sea, by Joanne Schwartz & Sydney Smith.]

 To counter that, I’ve got to show them what real life is like for families without the luxuries they enjoy.

-Caveat: Beverly Slapin from De Colores gives us valuable insight on the problematic racial coding in A Bike Like Sergio’s as ambiguously Latinx .
-This is the one kind of book I’d rather they didn’t normalize kids of color, since we have enough books equating brown skin with poverty.
-I’m including it here because this story does validate the conundrum of selfishness, honesty, and integrity many of us wrestle with, and it was an accurate reflection of my own childhood finding someone’s lost lunch money.
-So, read it knowing that there are some issues with the reinforcing stereotypes of Latinx characters and criminality while ignoring the actual cultural norms of Latinx communities, where scenarios like this would be unlikely to happen.
+Caveat: Beverly Slapin from De Colores gives us valuable insight on the problematic racial coding in A Bike Like Sergio’s as ambiguously Latinx.
+I’m including it here because this story does validate the conundrum of selfishness, honesty, and integrity many of us wrestle with, and it was an accurate reflection of my own experience.
+Find an in-depth analysis and explanation of how to handle topics like this in our exclusive subscriber discussion guide.

 Step 2: Teach your kids to identify systemic inequity